-This guy knows what he's talking about.the thing is, you're not paying $120 for a 3-d ride, you're paying $120 for several world-class theme park attractions, most of which do not require you wear 3-d glasses.
-So if you honestly think that one 3-d movie at your local theater is a better deal than 12 times that much to ride the mummy, hrrr, men in black, the simpsons, et, or the soon-to-be he, then you are quite the film fan.
+Excellent analysis.The thing is, you're not paying $120 for a 3-D ride, you're paying $120 for several world-class theme park attractions, most of which do not require you wear 3-D glasses.
+So if you honestly think that one 3-D movie at your local theater is a better deal than 12 times that much to ride The Mummy, HRRR, Men In Black, The Simpsons, ET, or the soon-to-be HE, then you are quite the film fan.